 Employees need goals that constantly challenge them to make themselves better.
 SMART (Specific, Measurable, Achievable, Realistic, and Time-bound) goals is a concept most organizations understand and follow.
 However, it might not be sufficient.
 A study by Mark Murphy, author of Truth at Work: The Science of Delivering Tough Messages, Hiring For Attitude that tracked 4.182 workers from 397 organizations found that only 15% of employees strongly agree that their goals will help them achieve great things.
 The study also found that the question about SMART goals had no meaningful correlation with employees achieving great things.

 For effective goal management to take place, hierarchy also needs to be minimized.
 According to David Greenberg, Founder and CEO at Updater, unnecessary management layers serve to diminish everyone’s connection to their team goal.
 Too many layers of approval from management can also demotivate employees and make the lose their focus.
 To achieve this, David even avoids symbols of hierarchy such as having their own office.
 HE believes this helps remove barriers and helps the team stay focused together.

 Setting specific and challenging goals consistently leads to higher performance.
 Just telling people to do their best can work till a limit.
-Goals need to be higher in effort and that will most likely generate the greatest level of performance.
+Goals need to be set higher so that greatest level of performance is likely to be generated.
 Follow ups and coaching to achieve these goals need to be present thoroughly through tight deadlines and constant improvement.